php-http/documentation/plugins/retry.rst

 ``exception_decider``: callable (default: retry if not a HttpException or status code is in 5xx range)

-A callback function that gets a request and an exception to decide after a failure whether the request should be retried.
+A callback function that receives a request and an exception to decide after a failure whether the request should be retried.

 ``error_response_delay``: callable (default behaviour: exponential backoff)